jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/guide/intro.md

 Vite should run very quickly and your new site should be ready to explore, probably at http://localhost:3000 but check the console output to be sure.

 If you make changes to your templates, your site should update quickly.
-When you are done, exit templer and vite with ctrl-c from the console.
+When you are done, exit ejssitebuilder and vite with ctrl-c from the console.

 ### What happened?

 **index.ejs** is pretty simple.
 You can see how data from front matter gets rendered into the template.

-Important: Templer uses [EJS](https://ejs.co/) for its primary template language because it allows us to use javascript everywhere.
-You may be wondering if Templer supports other template languanges.
-Yes and no. If you have a bunch of existing content in some other template language, it's very easy to use it in your Templer project.
+Important: EJS Site Builder uses [EJS](https://ejs.co/) for its primary template language because it allows us to use javascript everywhere.
+You may be wondering if EJS Site Builder supports other template languanges.
+Yes and no. If you have a bunch of existing content in some other template language, it's very easy to use it in your EJS Site Builder project.

 For example, these very docs are written in markdown.

-But if you want to take advantage of ultra efficient dependency tracking, recursive template wrapping, and all the other cool stuff Templer does for you, you need to use EJS.
+But if you want to take advantage of ultra efficient dependency tracking, recursive template wrapping, and all the other cool stuff EJS Site Builder does for you, you need to use EJS.
 Checkout the [FAQ](/guide/faq/) for more information.

-**random.ejs** is an obscure example of how Templer generate scripts work.
+**random.ejs** is an obscure example of how EJS Site Builder generate scripts work.
 Generate scripts can be specified inline with your templates, and are responsible for doing something with data before sending it one or more times through your template.
 Generate scripts are asynchronous so you can take as long as you need, as demonstrated by the setTimeout call in our example.
 There are of course many other useful generate script features available.